-11 Best Electric Cars and Crossovers | Our top choices in three price segments
+11 best electric cars and SUVs | Our top choices in three price segments

 We have broken our recommendations down alphabetically and within price segments, because obviously, as great as a Porsche Taycan and Tesla Model S are, only a tiny fraction of car buyers can afford them.
 Thankfully, many of the upcoming new EVs are of the more affordable variety, including the Hyundai Ioniq 5, Kia EV6 and Nissan Ariya.
 We look forward to testing them all as soon as possible – not to mention more expensive upcoming offerings like the Rivian R1T and R1S, Cadillac Lyriq, GMC Hummer EV, Mercedes-Benz EQS and sure, why not, the Tesla Cybertruck.

-For now, though, these are the EV models that earn our top recommendation.
+For now, though, these are the electric cars and SUVs that earn our top recommendation:

 Note that all base prices include destination charges unless otherwise noted, but not tax incentives, fuel savings or other discounts some EV makers bake into advertised prices.
 However, we do indicate which cars are still eligible for federal tax credits.
 For those who pay enough federal tax to qualify, you can effectively subtract that amount from the base price.